tudorPopescu/app-testimonials/README.md

-# AppTestimonials
+# Testimonials App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

 ## Server App

-Navigate to server-app and run the command: npm install.
+Navigate to server-app folder.

+Execute the command: npm install to install all the necessary dependencies

 After installing all the necessary dependencies execute the command: node server.